vsch/idea-multimarkdown/BUILD.md

 This plug-in is using a modified version of [sirthias/pegdown](https://github.com/sirthias), I post my PR's but there is a delay in both generating them and for them to be merged.
 I added a few changes and extensions to the parser.
 For now I am using my forked copy until the official version has these features.

-If you are not modifying pegdown then you build idea-multimarkdown with the included pegdown .jar in the lib directory.
+If you are not modifying pegdown then you can build idea-multimarkdown with the included pegdown .jar in the lib directory.
 Otherwise, you will need to get the pegdown source used in this plug-in from [vsch/pegdown](https://github.com/vsch/pegdown/tree/develop).